What Is a Progressive Web App (PWA) and Why Does It Matter in 2026?

 Service workers only run over secure connections.
 Building a PWA requires your site to operate on HTTPS, which is also a Google ranking signal and a baseline trust requirement for any modern web product.
 If your site still runs on HTTP, a PWA migration includes a security upgrade, which is worth doing regardless.

-💡 The technical floor is lower than you think Adding service worker support and a web app manifest to an existing website can take a competent development team a few days.
-Converting a full site into a production-grade PWA with offline modes, background sync, and push notifications is a larger scope, but the underlying standards are well-established and widely supported. |
+Adding service worker support and a web app manifest to an existing website can take a competent development team a few days.
+Converting a full site into a production-grade PWA with offline modes, background sync, and push notifications is a larger scope, but the underlying standards are well-established and widely supported.

 Real-World Progressive Web App Examples (With Results)